 Graduate students in the literature programs are trained to become leading researchers in their fields, and are encouraged in the skills necessary to professionalization: conference presentations, publication, job-seeking skills, etc. Beginning immediately, they can apply for positions as teaching assistants, and thus gain valuable professional experience in a wide variety of classroom situations.
 This training pays off: our students are successful in finding academic jobs at all levels.

-Adamson is professor of environmental humanities and director of the environmental humanities Initiative at the Julie Ann Wrigley Global Institute of Sustainability at ASU.
+Adamson is President's Professor of environmental humanities and Director of the Environmental Humanities Initiative (EHI) at the Julie Ann Wrigley Global Institute of Sustainability at ASU.